Ginny Buckley: Broadcasting career

 At the age of 18, Buckley moved to Australia; she lived in Sydney and worked for several years in commercial radio.
 She worked as a junior in the newsroom at 2UW and later at Triple M, first in the news room and then as a producer for the show Club Veg.

 She went on to become a reporter for the children's television program C'mon Kids for the Nine Network in Australia during its 1990-1991 incarnation.

-In 1991, after returning to England, Ginny was a co-presenter with Ross King on the BBC TV Children's game show "The Wetter The Better" recorded at the Sandcastle Leisure Centre in Blackpool.
+In 1991, after returning to England, Buckley was a co-presenter with Ross King on the BBC TV Children's game show "The Wetter The Better" recorded at the Sandcastle Leisure Centre in Blackpool.
 She worked for Granada Television in Manchester, where she was a reporter on the regional news programme Granada Tonight.
 She also presented ITV's Bodycheck and Taste for Travel.

 In 2001, Buckley joined the BBC One travel programme Holiday first as a reporter and later as the main anchor, following on from Craig Doyle.
 She left in 2005 when she was replaced by Lawrence Llewelyn-Bowen.
 She also presented the BBC One spin-off programme Holiday 10 Best.

 Buckley returned to her news background in 2005 when she joined Sky News (2005–07), anchoring their afternoon output.
 In a memorable blooper during her time at Sky, she mistakenly introduced playwright Harold Pinter as "Howard Pintus", saying that he was joining her in the studio, then correcting herself to announce that he had died.
 He had in fact won the Nobel Prize in Literature.

 Buckley has also presented a BBC Two documentary on the environmental impact of travel, entitled Should I Really Give Up Flying and regularly presents the flagship ITV1 Current Affairs programme Tonight.

 In June 2010, she co-hosted Crimewatch Roadshow on BBC One alongside Rav Wilding.